TheRealKaup/KTech/documentation/style.md

 Enumerations should typically be based on `uint8_t`, unless 1 byte isn't sufficient.

-The curly brackets of scopes should have their own line:
+Scope curly brackets should have their own line:

 ```cpp
 void Function()